aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_11_SecuringAzureSQLDatabase.md

 7. On the **Create storage account** blade, in the **Name** box, type a globally unique name consisting of between 3 and 24 lower case letters and digits, click **OK**.

+    >**Note**: You may need to refresh the browser before the storage account becomes available.

 8. Back on the **Auditing** blade, under **Advanced properties** set **Retention (days)** to **5** and click **save**.

     >**Note**: If you receive an error message regarding invalid storage container path then the storage account may not have have been provisioned yet.
 Wait a few minutes, click **Storage account**, on the **Choose storage account** blade, select the newly created storage account and back on the Auditing blade, click **Save**.